Colombia Travel Tips

 Top Things to See and Do

-- Journey to Isla Gorgona – Once a prison island, Isla Gorgona is now part of a national park which lies 50 kilometers from the Pacific coast.
-You’re likely to see snakes, bats, monkeys and sloths when you get here, but the boat journey offers many chances to see humpback whales, sharks and giant sea turtles.
+- Journey to Isla Gorgona – Once a prison island, Isla Gorgona is now part of a national park which lies 30 miles from the Pacific coast.
+You’re likely to see snakes, bats, monkeys, and sloths when you get here, but the boat journey offers many chances to see humpback whales, sharks, and giant sea turtles.
 The remains of the prison are also pretty cool.

 - Explore Tierradentro National Park – This archaeological site is one of the most visited attractions in the country.
-Designated as a UNESCO World Heritage Site, Tierradentro boasts two museums, one displaying archaeological finds and an ethnological museum.
+Designated as an UNESCO World Heritage Site, Tierradentro boasts two museums, one displaying archaeological finds and an ethnological museum.
 The main draw here is the 78 open burial tombs and accompanying paintings and sculptures.

-- Visit San Agustín – The site is famous for its huge stone sculptures dating back to 100 and 1200 AD, some of which are over four meters tall and weigh tonnes.
+- Visit San Agustín – The site is famous for its huge stone sculptures dating back to 100 and 1200 AD, some of which are over 3200 tall and weigh tons.
 The site was declared a World Heritage Site in 1995.

-- Fall in love with Medellin – Medellin is the second largest city and is regularly revered as one of the most beautiful cities in South America.
+- Fall in love with Medellin – Medellin is the second largest city in the country and is regularly revered as one of the most beautiful places in South America.
 Though it has a sordid past with drugs, the city is now a popular place for salsa and expats.
 It has totally changed it’s image and now one of the top “it” places to visit in the world.
-The perfect time to visit Medellin is during its Flower Festival as you’ll see why it has earned the nickname “the Capital of Flowers”.
+The perfect time to visit Medellin is during its Flower Festival – you’ll see why it has earned the nickname “the Capital of Flowers”.

 - Walk the old town of Cartagena – Competing with Medellin for the title of Colombia’s prettiest city is Cartagena, one of the country’s fashionable seaside resorts.
 The cobbled streets of the Old Town are lined with balconies and have an old Spanish colonial feel to them.